SophieAu/personal-site-old/src/pages/blog-posts/2020-07-31-testing-philosophy.md

 Oh, and don't shallow render your component.
 Ever.

-## How to test an untested code base
+## How to Test an Untested Code Base

 In the best case scenario, all code is already under test.
 But reality is rarely the best case scenario.
 So, what do you test when you're looking at an untested code base?
 The guiding principle here is **"What would be the worst thing to break in this app?"**.